 Happy ending but the need to know

 The occasion ended well with all the food consumed and the place tidied up and everyone left with a joyous heart looking forward to the next pindapata day, however bearing in mind annica, the true nature of impermanence when “whatever exists here on earth and in space, comprised by form, included in the world – everything impermanent decays.
 The saga fare having pierced the truth.”
 (AN.1, 712), we will take it in good strife as we move along while looking forward to the next pindapata gathering.

 Sadhu!
 Sadhu!
 Sadhu!

 Contributor: Chin Kee Thou

-Text, photos and video clip by contributor who takes responsibility for any inadvertence, factual or otherwise.
+Contents, photos and video clips by contributor who takes responsibility for an inadvertence factual or otherwise.